-A life as a prisoner is normal in terms of daily chores however, mentally it’s a turbulence of emotions, be it revenge, regret or sorrow.
-This was true till a year ago in the Bangalore Central jail.
+Life as a prisoner involves daily chores and tasks.
+However, mentally it’s a turbulence of emotions, be it revenge, regret, or sorrow.
+This was true till a year ago in the Bangalore Central Jail.
 But in last one year, things, inmates and their behavior have changed – for good.They were convicted for the most heinous crime of taking lives yet, as said, change is the only permanent thing, and they also underwent a transformation.

 “We did a 90-day YLTP for them, which is a break from the normal structure of the program.
-They underwent an intensive yoga and meditation sessions every day, processes to help them come to terms with their past, emotions and learning to manage their minds.
+The inmates underwent an intensive yoga and meditation sessions every day, processes to help them come to terms with their past, emotions, and learning to manage their minds.
 There were also evening sessions, filled with singing and sharing practical tips about life.
 This program was essential, especially the Sudarshan Kriya breathing technique to bring about the much-needed change,” informs Nagraj Gangolli, Project Director, Prison Program for Karnataka.

-The participants chosen were mostly convicts who have spent on an average of 1-12 years in the prison.
+The participants chosen were mostly convicts who have spent an average of 1-12 years in the prison.
 The first batches of participants were handpicked by the police.
 Seeing the transformations in the first batch of participants, the second batch of participants voluntarily joined.

 They underwent two advanced programs which healed them of old emotional wounds, self-concepts, attitudes, and fears.
-It also gave them an access to inner stability and faith in themselves and their future.
+It also gave them access to inner stability and faith in themselves and their future.

 “Earlier they would while away their time from playing cards to even planning on how to repeat the same crime again in a bigger way, after their release.
 But now it’s different,” said Nagraj.

 “I was given the responsibility of managing meals for all 4000 inmates in the jail.
 Training other inmates makes me happy and satisfied when I see the change in them,” shared Mohan Kumar, a prison-teacher, adding, “After the program, I felt the pent-up stress of 12 years disappear.
-Yoga and meditation brought immense will power in me.
+Yoga and meditation brought immense willpower in me.
 My outlook towards life changed and mind became more focused.”

 The journey of these 30 inmates from being criminals to trainers in life skills unfolded within the four giant walls of the Bangalore Central Jail.
-The inmates, astonished of the change, urged the concerned authorities to let them meet the inspiration behind these phenomenal transformation happened in their life.
-After a wait for a year, they were allowed to step out of their prison for a very special appointment at the Art of Living International Centre.
-In a navy-blue van, shunning their everyday uniform, dressed in pristine kurta-pyjama, this band of 30 men met Sri Sri Ravi Shankar.This group practiced pranayama and meditated while waiting for Sri Sri.
+The inmates, astonished of the change, urged the concerned authorities to let them meet the inspiration behind this phenomenal transformation happened in their life.
+After a wait for a year, they were allowed to step out of their prison for an extra very special appointment at the Art of Living International Center.
+In a navy-blue van, shunning their everyday uniform, dressed in pristine kurta-pajama, this band of 30 men met Gurudev Sri Sri Ravi Shankar.This group practiced pranayama and meditated while waiting for Gurudev.
 Surrounded by policemen who were proud albeit watchful, this group sat without handcuffs – free men as it were, free from a sorry past and determined to live life differently.